Grand Theft Auto: Controversies

 According to The Guinness World Records 2008 and 2009 Gamer's Edition, it is the most controversial video game series in history, with over 4,000 articles published about it, which include accusations of glamorising violence, corrupting gamers, and connection to real life crimes.

 Grand Theft Auto

 The game was controversial from the first incarnation of the series.
 Grand Theft Auto was condemned in Britain, Germany, and France due to its "extreme violence", and Brazil banned it outright.
 Publicist Max Clifford planted sensational stories in tabloids in order to help sell the first game.

 Grand Theft Auto III

-The controversies flared up again with Grand Theft Auto III, since the 3D graphics made the violence more realistic, and players could pay for the services of prostitutes to restore their health, and if they wished, kill them to get some of their money back.
+The controversies flared up again with Grand Theft Auto III, for various reasons.
+First, the 3D graphics made the violence more realistic.
+Also, players could restore their health by paying for the services of prostitutes, and if they wished, kill them to get some of their money back.

-There is also criticism from the focus on illegal activities in comparison with traditional "heroic" roles that other games offer.
-The main character can commit a wide variety of crimes and violent acts while dealing with only temporary consequences, including the killing of policemen and military personnel.
+There was also criticism of the focus on illegal activities in comparison with traditional "heroic" roles that other games offer.
+The main character can commit crimes and violent acts – including the killing of policemen and military personnel – while suffering only temporary consequences.